Back To Search Results

 Surgical Oncology

 Surgical management can be considered in stage I lesions that are amenable to hysterectomy with upper vaginectomy and lymph node dissection.
-Ideally, the lesions will be present in the apex of the posterior fornix of the vagina.
+Ideally, the lesions be present in the apex of the posterior fornix of the vagina.
 Lower lesions can be approached with vulva-vaginectomy, but this procedure is uncommon due to its complex nature and associated complications.
 For young women with vaginal cancer requiring radiation as primary treatment, ovarian transposition can be offered before definitive radiation treatment to prevent the adverse effects of radiation-induced menopause.
 In selected patients, laparoscopic or extraperitoneal removal of bulky lymph nodes can be done as part of staging and treatment planning.[1]

 Radiation Oncology

 Radiation is the cornerstone of treatment for vaginal cancer, particularly in advanced stages.
-It combines EBRT and intracavitary radiotherapy (ICRT) or brachytherapy.
+It combines EBRT and intracavitary radiotherapy or brachytherapy.
 The principal advantage of radiation is organ preservation.
 The standard of care EBRT to the pelvis includes the external iliac and obturator nodes.
 Additionally, the inguinal nodes may be included if the tumor is in the distal vagina.[1]
-Careful treatment planning to cover the area of the tumor, the involved region(s), and the lymph nodes is essential for the best outcomes.
-Integration of CT and MRI has been shown to aid proper radiation treatment.[38]
+Careful treatment planning to cover the tumor area, the involved region(s), and the lymph nodes is essential for the best outcomes.
+The integration of computed tomography and MRI has been shown to aid in proper radiation treatment.[38]
 A dose of at least 70 Gy improves outcomes.[43]
+CCRT for patients with vaginal cancer has increased and has demonstrated significant improvement in survival in several studies.
+In a National Cancer Database study of 13,689 patients, the median overall survival was 56.2 months with CCRT and 41.2 months with radiation alone (p<0.0005).[37]
+Radiation treatment is contraindicated in patients with verrucous carcinoma because it can provoke anaplastic transformation and worsen the prognosis.[14]

 Pertinent Studies and Ongoing Trials